amanshresthaa/ship-fast-ts-supabase/cognitive_quiz_code_20250517_211449.md

 import { DragAndDropController } from "./DragAndDropController";
 import { DropdownSelectionController } from "./DropdownSelectionController";
 import { OrderController } from "./OrderController";
+import { YesNoController } from "./YesNoController";
+import { YesNoMultiController } from "./YesNoMultiController";
 import { QuestionController } from "./QuestionController";

 /**